advexp/component-advexp.settings-new/README.md

     public static String StringSetting;

 The settings do not have to be static.
 In that case, they can be accessed through the *Instance* static property or through the class object which you manage independently.

+Also, you can use dynamic parameters as saved settings.
+Their use is described below.

 Call the appropriate method in order to perform the desired actions.